Helmand Province: Transport

 Bost Airport serves the population of Helmand for domestic flights to other parts of the country.
 It is designed for civilian use.
 NATO-led forces heavily used the airport at Camp Shorabak, formerly Camp Bastion.
 Camp Leatherneck, which used to be the main British base in Afghanistan during the occupation, is also adjacent.
 All sites were claimed by the Taliban on 13 August 2021.

 There is no rail service.
 Primary roads include the ring road passes through Helmand from Kandahar to Delaram.
 There is a major north–south route (Highway 611) that goes from Lashkargah to Sangin.
 About 33% of Helmands roads are not passable during certain seasons and in some areas, there are no roads at all.

 Economy

 Farming is the main source of income for the majority.
 This includes agriculture and animal husbandry.
 Animals include cows, sheep, goats, and chicken.
 Donkeys and camels are used for labor.
 The province has a potential for fishery.
-The region produce the following: opium, tobacco, cotton, wheat and potato.
+The region produces the following: opium, tobacco, cotton, wheat and potato.